axblueshark/parallel_reordering_algorithms/README.md

 The results will be presented in the **Numerical experiments** chapter of the aforementioned thesis.

 **Note:** The installation steps below are intended for a local machine.
-However, the main results were run on a [LUMI supercomputer](https://lumi-supercomputer.eu/).
+However, the main results were run on the [LUMI supercomputer](https://lumi-supercomputer.eu/).

 ## Repository overview and structure
 ```